therealexpertai/nlapi-java/README.md

 ## Setting your credentials

+You need an expert.ai developer account to use the APIs and you can get one for free registering on the expert.ai [developer portal](https://developer.expert.ai).

-This Java Client checks your expert.ai credentials using a chain of credential providers.
+This Java Client checks your credentials using a chain of credential providers.

 The default chain checks in order the following: